 We offer an exciting and varied learning experience at Key Stage 3 (Years 7 and 8).
 Our philosophy is that students follow a broad and balanced curriculum that will stretch, motivate and engage all the learners under our care.

 All students are supported to improve their abilities in English and Maths.
 The most able are pushed to develop their analytical and independent skills, while there are a range of intensive support programmes in place to help other learners bridge any gaps in their learning.

 Alongside this focus, students study a range of sciences, humanities and creative arts to help develop their knowledge and skills and to discover their own individual talents and interests.

 |Taught within each school:||Science (Biology, Chemistry, Physics)

 Graphics and Design Technology

-At KS5 pupils can study a full range of A Levels, Vocational and Technical qualifications or a mixture.
-Full details of these are provided on the Arden page.
+At KS5 pupils can study a full range of A Levels and Vocational qualifications or a mixture.
+Full details of these are provided in the Arden Sixth Form section of our website and the Curriculum Contents page.

 Topics covered within each subject for all Year Groups, including Post 16 is available on the curriculum contents page.

 For further information please contact our Associate Principal, Mr Fazal Rahman or telephone 020 8850 7678